8th grade class home page

 This year we will be working on a variety of exciting activities which will challenge you to do your best, think creatively, push yourself outside your comfort zone, and most of all have fun.
 Below is a brief overview of what we are covering in room 32.

-- 7th grade is currently studying animal interactions.
+- 7th grade is studying the human body

 - 8th grade will be learning more about God's Mysteries and living Christ's mission.
 We will also be preparing for the Sacrament of Confirmation.